scottdillon1/Virtual_SCP_Academy/Workflow/Part 2 - Safety Incident Workflow Design.md

 ### The UI is Created - How does the CDS service get updated

 Now that you have created the UI, a decision will have to be taken by the safety officer.
 Do they **Confirm** or **Reject**.
-Immediatly right after the User Task that was just created, is another task to update the service.
+Right after the User Task that was just created, there is another task to update the service.
 It is called "Prepare Incident Update".

 Lets take a look to make sure it can access the results from the UI.

 Double click on the file **incidentassignment.workflow**.
 This will open the workflow editor.

 Click on the User Task that you had just added above.
-In my example it is called "UserTask2"
+In my example it is called "UserTask2".
-* Note : The name of your task might be different
+**Note : The name of your task might be different and it's case sensitive **

 ![MTADownload](Part2Images/uiselectusertask.png)